 Step 5: Create Virtual Host Files

-Linux system has by default Virtual Host file which is named 000-default.conf , so you need to create new Virtual Host File.
+Linux system has by default a Virtual Host file which is named 000-default.conf , so you need to create a new Virtual Host File.
 To create new Virtual Host File use this command.

 $ sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/mysite.com.conf

 After creating a New Virtual Host File, you need to open it and need to change some lines of code that are highlighted.

 $ sudo nano /etc/apache2/sites-available/mysite.com.conf

 Step 6: Enable the New Virtual Host Files